azzahrajanetan/Learning-Practices/README.md

 # Jane's Portfolio

-This is a portfolio of the scripts and codes written by me while learning.
+This is a collection of the scripts and codes written by me while learning.

 ### Folder: linux-python